Hymnus Sancti Antimi (24)

 Sacris absoluit precibus.

-Simultaneously, he both cured the ill flesh
+While he cured the ill body

-From all snares of illnesses
+From all snares of illness

 With sacred prayers.